rafael-santiago/kryptos/doc/MANUAL.md

 #### DSA

 The ``DSA`` is one of the most popular signature algorithms.
-As you may know it involves a key pair generating.
+As you may know it involves a key pair calculation.
 The following code is capable of generating the public and private key ``PEM`` buffers.
 The data that will be used for signing and verifying.

 ```c